Z-Score Calculator

 Example Problem

-A class has a mean test score of 80 with a standard deviation of 5.
+A class has a mean exam score of 80 with a standard deviation of 5.
 A student scored 90.
-What percentage of students scored below this student?
+What percentage of students scored below that student?

 Key Concepts